 Q: Is an employer required to file reports while the Shared Work Plan is in effect?

 A: Yes.
-You must complete part of each employee's bi-weekly Shared Work continued claim form.
-This is to make sure that each employee is paid the proper Shared Work benefit amount.
+You and your participating employees must certify each week.
+This makes sure that each employee is paid the proper Shared Work benefit amount.

 Q: Can employees receive Shared Work benefits if their hours and wages are reduced less than 20% or more than 60%?